 3. Dutch Baby Pancakes With Fresh Orange Sugar

 Imagine waking up and smelling these dutch baby pancakes cooking over the campfire.
 You can either drown them in maple syrup or add orange melted sugar over the top like this blogger did.

 4. Bacon & Brussels Sprouts Pizza

-Because anything bacon, right?
-Especially when it’s topped on pizza.
+Bacon and brussels sprouts make a great combination for pizza toppings.
 Not to mention cast iron skillets have a wide, shallow shape that cooks the crust to a crispy perfection.
 Get the full recipe from How Sweet Eats.